 - Take your kids trick-or-treating.
 Plastic bags are just no good when it comes to trick-or-treating.
 Too often, they have small holes in the bottom and you don’t realize it until half of the candy has fallen out.
 Give your little tykes reusable bags instead, and they’ll thank you later.

 - Use them as beach totes.
 Put your sunscreen, flip-flops, and sand toys in the bag and hang it near the door so all you have to do it grab it and go.
 You might want to throw in some soothing after-sun lotion too, just in case.

 - Use them as diaper bags.
-Why spend $20-30 on a diaper bag when you have custom reusable bags from your favorite merchants that aren't being used?
+Why spend $20-30 on a diaper bag when you have reusable grocery bags from your favorite merchants that aren’t being used?
 Save your cash and buy the kid a new toy instead.